akuduvalli03/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 $ ssh cse15lwi22aaw@ieng6.ucsd.edu
 ```
 * follow the prompts (answer yes) and then you will be promted to enter in you password.
-It is you ucsd login password.
+It is your ucsd login password.
 * You output should be similar to this image--if so, you have connected to the server!